kaseypocius/k.trautoniumfilter/README.md

 The models are largely similar, but explore different ways of distorting and saturating the signals

-V1 - Clean/No Saturation
+V1 - Clean/No Saturation<br/>
-V2 - Changes in Filter Behaviour, no saturation
+V2 - Changes in Filter Behaviour, no saturation<br/>
-V3 - Peak Limited per filter
+V3 - Peak Limited per filter<br/>
-V4 - Wavefolding per band via pong
+V4 - Wavefolding per band via pong<br/>